-Jack White has had a very diverse music career and is what I would describe as being a bit of a musical chameleon of sorts.
+Jack White has had a very diverse music career and is what I would describe as a bit of a musical chameleon of sorts.
 He had great success with the White Stripes, whilst also intermittently moving between off-shoot projects such as the Raconteurs and the Dead Weather.
-The beauty of following Jack White is that you don’t really know what he is thinking and where he will go next musically, making his career an intriguing follow as much as anything.
-With this in mind he has now moved on to a solo career, releasing his debut solo album in 2012 Blunderbuss which was a solid first up effort that encompassed many different styles.
-It is now 2014 and again White has another album out, his second solo offering Lazaretto and although there are some good tracks on here, the results end up being a little bid underwhelming.
+The beauty of following Jack White is that you don’t really know what he is thinking and where he will go next musically, making his career an intriguing watch as much as anything.
+With this in mind, he has now moved on to a solo career, releasing his debut solo album in 2012 Blunderbuss which was a solid first-up effort that encompassed many different styles.
+It is now 2014 and again White has another album out, his second solo offering Lazaretto.
+And although there are some good tracks on here, the results end up being a little bit underwhelming.